jateeter/EnergyNOC/README.md

 Energy management, as a central topic, is provided through the integration of applicable interoperability protocoals as defined in the SGIP Catalog of Standards.

-The project is to provide management consoles that allow role based interactions
+The project is to provide management consoles that allow role based interactions to monitor and control facility entities